-The volumetric method is mostly used in workover and production operations.
-It is a means of allowing the gas to migrate to surface under control.
+The volumetric method is mostly used in workover and production well control operations.
+It is a means of allowing the gas to migrate (gas kick behaviour) to the surface under control.
 The gas needs to migrate at over (approx.) 1000′ per hour.

-- A gas kick + migration + plugged drill string (only casing pressure can be read).
+- A gas kick (well kicks)+ migration + plugged drill string (only casing pressure can be read).

 - No drill string in the well